 Other activities include a climbing structure, giant water table, an air tube system, toddler area, dinosaurs skeletons, a fossil dig area, tornado machine, earthquake bridge and more.

-48. Experience America’s history through paintings at the Orlando Museum of Art.
+49. Experience America’s history through paintings at the Orlando Museum of Art.
 See ancient Egyptian relics or modern contemporary art.

 Live Shows in Orlando for Kids